 Enjoy what the region has to offer

-This summer is a great opportunity to relax and refresh before 2021 kicks off.
-Here are some social activities happening in and around our region that you might not have already thought of:
+This summer is a great opportunity to relax and refresh before 2022 kicks off.
+There are so many free and paid activities in and around our region for you to explore.

 What’s on in Wollongong